ironsofts/ironsofts-observability/README.md

 This project deploys a log monitoring stack using Docker Compose with Loki, Promtail, and Grafana.

+This project allows you to easily deploy a complete stack to collect all logs from your Docker services and view them centrally in Grafana.
+Just upload (clone) the project, run it, and you will have access to all your container logs from a web interface.

+---

 ### Services

 - **Loki:** Log collector and storage.